The Role of Feature Interactions in Graph-based Tabular Deep Learning: Results of structure-aware learning in GTDL

 \subsection{Predictive performance}

 The \rscore of the prediction of the target feature is shown in \cref{fig:results_r2score}.
-The key takeaway is that, in general, \textbf{pruning the graph to the true edges improves the predictive performance of \gtdl methods.} This result indicates the importance of incorporating accurate structural information into \gtdl models.
+The key takeaway is that, in general, pruning the graph to the true edges improves the predictive performance of \gtdl methods.
+This result indicates the importance of incorporating accurate structural information into \gtdl models.
 When the graph is pruned to only include true edges, the models are less likely to overfit to spurious or irrelevant feature interactions.
+Restricting the model to only the true interactions simplifies the optimization landscape, allowing the learning algorithm to focus on meaningful relationships rather than being distracted by false edges.
+This leads to better generalization and higher predictive accuracy.
 In contrast, fully-connected models must learn to ignore many false edges, which can introduce noise and make optimization more difficult, especially when data is limited.
-By restricting the model to only the true interactions, the learning process becomes more efficient and focused, leading to better generalization and higher predictive accuracy.
 This finding suggests that the inability of current \gtdl methods to recover the true graph structure (as shown by the \roc results) is not just a theoretical issue, but has practical consequences for predictive performance.
 If the true graph is known or can be estimated reliably, enforcing this structure can provide a boost in performance.

+We use the Linear Mixed-Effects Model \citep{lindstromNewtonRaphsonEM1988,pinheiro2000mixed} to assess whether the pruned graph outperforms the fully connected graph.
+We elaborate on the statistical testing procedure in \cref{sec:statistical_test}.
+From \cref{fig:results_r2score}, we observe that, except for \fignn, the pruned graph results are both visually (first and third row) and statistically significantly (second and fourth row) better than the fully connected graph results for low number of training samples.

+In \cref{sec:node-level_graph-level}, we discuss results that indicate that this is because \fignn treats the task of predicting the target feature as a graph-level task, while all other models treat it as a node-level task.